 Sponge Toss

-(Need one sponge and one small bucket [with lines marking ½, ¾, and one gallon] per group of four.)
+(Need one sponge and one small bucket, with lines marking ½, ¾, and one gallon, per group of four)

-With a large water bucket/trough in the center, have players create spokes radiating out to their own small buckets about 15-20 paces out.
+With a large water bucket or trough in the center, have players create spokes radiating to their small buckets about 15-20 paces out.
 Groups of 4-5 form lines from the trough to their bucket.
 The object is to fill their bucket with water to a specified line (you call which one).
 They do that by soaking the sponge from the center trough and tossing it down the line.
 The player closest to their bucket squeezes the water into it, then runs back to the trough where they soak it up again and toss it down the line.
 There will be a new player squeezing the water into the bucket each round.
 If they get to the specified line too quickly, call out the next line!

 Dixie Cup Relay

-Set up with trough filled with water in the center and pairs standing behind their buckets on the outer circle.
+Set up with a trough filled with water in the center and pairs standing behind their buckets on the outer circle.
 One player at a time runs to the trough with their cup, fills it, runs it back, empties it into their bucket, then passes to their partner, who repeats.
 Continue until time is called.
 Who has the most water?
 You can vary this by having them put the cup on their head and balance it back to the bucket.
 Another variation uses flying discs as saucers to hold water.
 They can carry or put on their head.

 Water Balloon Step Back

-(Need one water balloon per pair.)
+(Need one water balloon per pair)

-Pairs placed in two parallel lines across from their partner.
+Pairs are placed in two parallel lines across from their partner.
 Partners toss the balloon back and forth, taking a step back (away from each other) on command.
 The object is to keep their balloon from popping.

 PVC Cooperative Fill-up